grega/aircraft-monitor/README.md

 Ensure to have the [Flight Finder API](https://github.com/grega/flight-finder) running and accessible at the URL specified in the `.env` file.

-Then run the flight monitor script:
+Then run the monitor script:

 ```
 python aircraft_monitor.py